Lee Hae-in (actress)

 Lee Ji-young (born April 19, 1986), known as Lee Ji, is a South Korean actress, singer and pianist.
 She is a former member of South Korean girl group Gangkiz.

 Biography

-Hae-in was born as Lee Ji-young on April 19, 1986, in Masan, South Gyeongsang Province, South Korea.
+Hae-in was born as Lee Ji-young on April 19, 1986, in Masan, South Korea.
 She has studied at Masan Gapo High School and Seoul Arts National University.

 Music career

 Hae-in debuted as a member of the girl group Gangkiz in 2012; their group released the mini album We Became Gang and repackaged mini album Mama in the same year.
 A year later, she left the group and became an actress.

 Since September 2020, Hae-in started to post piano-playing videos on YouTube.